The Embarcadero Enhancement Project

 The Embarcadero also has a traffic safety problem.
 So many people use The Embarcadero on a daily basis and conflicts between different user groups are so prevalent that it can feel unsafe and uncomfortable for many – and in certain cases, result in loss of life.
 Much of the roadway appears on the city’s High Injury Network, representing the 13% of city streets where 75% of the severe and fatal injuries occur.

-Every year, dozens of people are killed and 200 more are seriously injured while travelling on city streets.
+Every year, dozens of people are killed and more than 500 are severely injured while travelling on city streets.
 Between 2011 and 2016, 241 people were injured and two fatalities took place on The Embarcadero.
 More recently, in June 2018, a vehicle hit-and-run led to the death of a pedicab driver and injuries to passengers riding in the southbound bike lane.
 These deaths and injuries are unacceptable and preventable, and San Francisco is committed to eliminating them.

 By adopting a policy called Vision Zero in 2014, the City and County of San Francisco is committed to building better and safer streets, educating the public on traffic safety, enforcing traffic laws, and prioritizing resources to implement effective initiatives that save lives.
 Vision Zero aims to eliminate all traffic deaths in San Francisco by 2024 and the SFMTA is prioritizing efforts on the corridors that have the highest number of serious and fatal collisions, including Upper Market Street.